deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 **Question 5**: "Take close attention to the CanRestart option that is set to true.
 What is the name of the service which shows up as an _unquoted service path_ vulnerability?"

-The result we are interested in it the one with the "CanRestart"  option set to True, which indicates that our current user has permissions to restart that service.
+The result we are interested in is the one with the "CanRestart"  option set to True, which indicates that our current user has permission to restart that service.

 ![](attachments/20230913100109.png)

 As we can see from the image above we have a modifiable path and write permissions to that directory.
-This means we can replace the ASCService.exe file there with our maliciously crafted payload, restart the service which will then run our infected program.
+This means we can replace the ASCService.exe file there with our maliciously crafted payload, and restart the service which will then run our infected program.

 Next we craft our payload from our attack machine using msfvenom and name it the same name as the AdvanceSystemCareService executable which is "ASCService.exe":
 ```shell